 There are over 1200 animals at the Honolulu Zoo!
 It is a 42-acre zoo, so there is room for plenty of fun animals for you to explore.

-All animals have signs so you can identify the real name and where they come from.
-Most of the animals’ habitats are also fun facts about each animal individually.
+All animals have signs so you can identify their real names and where they come from.
+Most of the animals’ habitats are also fun facts about each individual animal.
 There are also volunteers around some shelters who share the animals’ names and how old they are!

 There is a huge variety of animals at this zoo.
 That’s part of why it’s one of the most fun things to do in Oahu with kids.
 They have a few main sections in correlation to each part of the world: